Nintendo Entertainment System models: Sharp C1

 The Sharp C1, often described as the C1 Famicom TV, is a CRT television with a built-in Famicom that was produced by Sharp under license from Nintendo.
 It was originally released in Japan in October 1983 as the it was also distributed in Taiwan via Sampo as the Sampo C1 starting in 1984.
 The C1 is notable for having provided the high-quality screenshots displayed in video game magazines of the period, as it had a better picture quality than a Famicom or NES paired with a separate television due to its direct internal display connection.

-In Japan, the TV was sold in two sizes; initially released as a 14-inch model for ¥93,000 MSRP on October 4, 1983, a 19-inch model was subsequently released on October 25 for ¥145,000 MSRP.
+In Japan, the TV was sold in two sizes; initially released as a 14-inch model for MSRP on October 4, 1983, a 19-inch model was subsequently released on October 25 for MSRP.
 The TV was also available in two colors: a black and red model, and a light silver and red model.

 The Japanese systems feature two built-in programs, JR GRAPHIC and TV NOTE, and they were additionally shipped with a multicart containing versions of Donkey Kong Jr. and Donkey Kong Jr. no Sansuu Asobi.
 At the time of its release, this cartridge was unique to the C1 and represented one of the few licensed multicarts made for the Famicom.
 The Japanese systems also feature detachable controllers with unique round connectors.

-The concept was followed up in Japan by the Super Famicom-based SF1 in 1990.
+The concept was followed up in Japan by the Super Famicom-based SF1 on December 5, 1990.